aurorasmiles/WorldGuardDocs/source/regions/common-scenarios.rst

 Make two regions:

 * One region would have ``exit=deny``.
-* The other region would overlap the side of the deny region, extending a bit outside, on the sides that you want to let players exit out of.
-This region would have ``exit=allow``.
+* The other region would border the side of the deny region, extending a bit outside, on the sides that you want to let players exit out of.
+This region would have ``exit-overide=true``.

 How do I unprotect all enchantment tables?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the :doc:`../config`, adjust the ``interaction-whitelist`` setting and add the enchantment table.
-Get the proper names that you can use from `Bukkit's Material <http://jd.bukkit.org/rb/apidocs/org/bukkit/Material.html>`_.
+Get the proper names that you can use from `Bukkit's Material <https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html>`_.

 How do I allow mining but prevent block breaking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~